Huron Cemetery: History of Wyandot tribe in Kansas

-The Wyandot migration from Ohio to Missouri and Kansas occurred during the big rain of 1844.
-The Wyandot came to the confluence of the Missouri and Kaw rivers (July 28 and 31 in 1843).
-They settled in the Westport area until the Delaware sold them thirty-six sections and gave them three sections in memory of friendship in what is now Wyandotte County.
+The Wyandot migration from Ohio to Missouri and Kansas occurred from July 28–31, 1843, through the Great Flood of 1844.
+They began arriving at the confluence of the Missouri River and Kaw River and then settled in the Westport area until the Delaware sold them thirty-six sections and gave them three sections in memory of friendship in what is now Wyandotte County.
 They were living in a low-lying area and suffered epidemic illness.
 Survivors buried the dead in land on a ridge overlooking the Missouri River, which became known as the Huron Cemetery.

 Later that year, the United States granted land in Kansas to the Wyandot that included the ridge.
 They continued to use it as a cemetery.

-In 1855 the government accepted many of the Wyandot as United States citizens when they agreed to accept allotments of communal land by household.
+In 1855, the government accepted many of the Wyandot as United States citizens when they accepted allotments of communal land by household.
 Tribal government was dissolved.
 The Huron Cemetery remained part of communal holdings and was used by members in Kansas City.
 Four years later, the Town of Wyandot was incorporated, with the Huron Cemetery within its boundaries.
-This community later was annexed by Kansas City in Wyandotte County.
+This community later was annexed by Kansas City, Kansas in Wyandotte County.

-In the mid-1850s the Wyandot separately approved the sale of some of their land for the founding of the Quindaro townsite.
+In the mid-1850s, the Wyandot separately approved the sale of some of their land for the founding of the Quindaro Townsite.
 The town was founded as a free port-of-entry on the Missouri River in late 1856 by abolitionists in the Kansas territory.
 It was named after the Wyandot wife of one of the founders.
 Construction of buildings in the commercial section along the river began in 1857 and proceeded rapidly, as settlers were arriving from New England to help Kansas become a free state by being there to vote on its status.
 More residential areas were developed on the ridge above the river.

-At Quindaro and on their own land, the Wyandot Native Americans provided an important refuge for slaves escaping on the Underground Railroad.
+At Quindaro and on their own land, the Wyandot provided an important refuge for slaves escaping on the Underground Railroad.
 Some of the natives aided slaves who had escaped across the river from Missouri, and helped them travel further north to freedom.

 After the American Civil War, in 1867 the majority of members who had not become citizens (or who said they wanted to be part of the tribe) was removed again, this time to 20000 acre in Oklahoma.
 Those members remaining in Kansas were considered "absentee" or "citizen class".
 Because the Oklahoma nation retained tribal institutions, its leaders retained legal authority over the communal land of the Huron Indian Cemetery.